SavedByLight/samsung_erofs_to_ext4_non_gki/README.md

-# Convert erofs to ext4 rw samsung non gki
+# Convert erofs to ext4 rw samsung gki

  </br>Check your device model number and build number </br>
 <br>Copy link of AP file accroding to build number and country </br>